Raging Climate fine art prints

 The book inspired the “raging” artwork.

 Too much rain or not enough, fiery hot then furiously cold, our planet is struggling—especially the plants we depend on for food.
-Help is underway from Cold Spring Harbor Lab, where plant biologists genetically modify plants to withstand the climate crisis.
+Help is underway from Cold Spring Harbor Laboratory, where plant biologists genetically modify plants to withstand the climate crisis.

 You can read about them in my “Decoding Plant Genomes” book and see the original, delicate black-and-white drawings that inspired the vibrantly colored “Raging Climate” fine art prints.
 Some of the pictures are drawings of these model organisms: